Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: Related Works

-Another common line of work studies the gender bias in speech technologies arising from what is said rather than how it sounds.
-Many studies adapt textual bias benchmarks by generating audio versions through text-to-speech systems \cite{lin2024spokenstereoset, lin2024listen}, which primarily test content-triggered bias.
 Some recent studies have begun examining bias related to acoustic gender cues in spoken question answering \cite{choi2025voicebbq, choi2025acoustic}, finding that models largely fail to use them effectively and appropriately.
 But the translation task differs from question answering, and the pressure to assign grammatical gender could incentivize ST models to extract and use acoustic information differently.

 Beyond measuring bias, some work has investigated the mechanisms behind gender bias in ST. \citet{savoldi2022dynamics} examined how it emerges during training, and \citet{savoldi-etal-2022-morphosyntactic} studied how tokenization choices affect gender bias patterns.
 However, these works do not explore how models use acoustic information for gender assignment, which is the focus of this paper.